PKD Advocacy Action Center

 Advocacy is the foundation of democracy.
 It is an attempt to influence public policy, by a person or a group, in a way that brings about legislative action or change.

 Members of Congress look to their constituents to bring important information to their attention.
-As someone with PKD, or a loved one or parent, you know more about PKD than anyone else.
+As someone with PKD, or family, or a friend or colleague, you know more about PKD than anyone else.

 Why is it important?

-We encourage people with PKD and their families to meet with their local congressional representatives because just one personal story and one relationship can make a significant difference.
+We encourage people with PKD and those that care about them to meet with their local congressional representatives because just one personal story and one relationship can make a significant difference.
 Additionally, members of Congress want and need to hear from you.

 "As a senator, I was always happy to hear from people from my home state.
 I received many requests for consideration, and hearing from people helped me set priorities.
 They informed me about what mattered to Utah – the state that I represented.
 It's critical for people in the PKD community to vocalize why PKD-related legislation is important in their states.
 The efforts people put into advocacy truly does have an impact."

-– Former Sen. Robert Bennett (R-Utah) and PKD Foundation Board of Trustees member
+– The Honorable Robert F. Bennett (former Senator Utah) and former PKD Foundation Board of Trustees member